According to the American Optometric Association, approximately 80% of what a child learns in school is acquired through vision, and […]

 Motion sickness can be debilitating and affect people's daily activities.
 Symptoms such as dizziness, nausea, car sickness, and balance problems can be due to a communication problem between the eyes and the inner ears.
 This problem can be caused by issues with the vestibular system and vision.
-In this blog, we will discuss the role of vision in motion sickness and how vision therapy can help alleviate these symptoms.
+In this blog, we will discuss the role of vision in motion sickness and how vision therapy or neuro optometry can help alleviate these symptoms.

 Our eyes and ears need to work together in a one-to-one ratio.
 They need to move together, whether it is in the same direction or the opposite direction.
 When our eyes and ears are not communicating well, we can experience motion sickness symptoms.
 67% of people experience motion-based symptoms to some degree, and for some people, it can be severe and debilitating.